bonfire-networks/CommonsPub-Server/docs/ARCHITECTURE.md

 The server code is broadly composed of four parts.

-- `MoodleNet` - Core application logic, schemas etc.
+- `CommonsPub` - Core application logic, schemas etc.
-- `MoodleNetWeb` - Phoenix/Absinthe webapp + GraphQL API for `MoodleNet`.
+- `CommonsPub.Web` - Phoenix/Absinthe webapp + GraphQL API for `CommonsPub`.
 - `ActivityPub` - ActivityPub S2S models, logic and various helper modules (adapted Pleroma code)
 - `ActivityPubWeb` - ActivityPub S2S REST endpoints, activity ingestion and push federation facilities (adapted Pleroma code)
 - There are new namespaces being added for extensions such as Taxonomy, Geolocation, Measurements, ValueFlows, etc.

-### `MoodleNet`
+### `CommonsPub`

 This namespace contains the core business logic.
-Every `MoodleNet` object type has at least context module (e. g. `MoodleNet.Communities`), a model/schema module (`MoodleNet.Communities.Community`) and a queries module (`MoodleNet.Communities.Queries`).
+Every `CommonsPub` object type has at least context module (e. g. `CommonsPub.Communities`), a model/schema module (`CommonsPub.Communities.Community`) and a queries module (`CommonsPub.Communities.Queries`).

-All `MoodleNet` objects use an ULID as their primary key.
-We use the pointers library (`MoodleNet.Meta.Pointers`) to reference any object by its primary key without knowing what type it is beforehand.
-This is very useful as we allow for example following or liking many different types of objects and this approach allows us to store the context of the like/follow by only storing its primary key (see `MoodleNet.Follows.Follow`) for an example.
+All `CommonsPub` objects use an ULID as their primary key.
+We use the pointers library (`CommonsPub.Meta.Pointers`) to reference any object by its primary key without knowing what type it is beforehand.
+This is very useful as we allow for example following or liking many different types of objects and this approach allows us to store the context of the like/follow by only storing its primary key (see `CommonsPub.Follows.Follow`) for an example.

 All context modules have a `one/1` and `many/1` function for fetching objects.
 These take a keyword list as filters as arguments allowing objects to be fetched by arbitrary criteria defined in the queries modules.